-As an international applicant, you should be aware that you are not eligible for financial aid and should be prepared to provide your own financial support and healthcare coverage.
+As an international applicant, you should be aware that financial aid may be limited and should be prepared to provide your own financial support and healthcare coverage.
 If you are admitted to the MFE Program, you will need to submit proof of adequate funding for your studies.
 Please see our information regarding international student loans for more information on how to obtain funding for the MFE Program through loans.
 U.S. embassies will not grant a visa without this information.

 International Applicants are required to turn in one official copy of all transcripts and degree certificates.
 Transcripts and degree certificates must be sent directly to the MFE office from the academic institution(s).
 Records or transcripts must be issued in the original language and if necessary, accompanied by official English translations prepared by the institution's authorized official, such as a registrar or recorder.
 Please pay attention to the instructions on the online Application regarding transcripts and degree certificates.

 In order to complete the MFE program, students are required to do a 10-12 week internship with a company.
 To be eligible to work in the US, students must either be citizens or have an immigration status that allows work permission.
 Most international students participating in the MFE program obtain either the F-1 or J-1 student status, both which do allow work permission during and after completion of studies.
 Berkeley International Office can advise international students on the most appropriate status for the MFE program if you are unsure.

 If you are or will be in the US as a non-immigrant worker (H-1, L-1, E-2, other) prior to the MFE program start date, contact the Berkeley International Office before terminating your job to determine the proper status for you to begin your program of study.
 In most cases, an application for "Change of Status" to F-1 or J-1 must be submitted to the US Citizenship and Immigration Service (USCIS) before you quit your job.